 The Culture Chanel exhibition curated by Jean Louis Froment at the National Art Museum of China (NAMOC) in Beijing and at Guangzhou Opera House in Guangzhou, displayed more than 400 pieces including paintings, drawings, photographs, films, sculptures, manuscripts, apparel, perfume and jewellery, borrowed from public and private collections.
 At Guangzhou Opera House, the exhibition’s masterpiece was - Le train Bleu, the backdrop by Picasso.

-Invited by the french Production agency ARTER to work on Culture Chanel projects, I was in charge of the coordination between the Chinese Institutions and the production agency, and in charge of the public programmes.
-While for the project Mademoiselle Privé, which took place at the Saatchi Gallery in London, I was in charge of running the exhibition and all of the public programs during the duration of its opening.
+Invited by the french Production agency ARTER to work on Culture Chanel projects, I was in charge of the coordination between the Chinese Institutions and the production agency, and in charge of public programs.
+For the project Mademoiselle Privé, which took place at the Saatchi Gallery in London, I was in charge of running the exhibition and all of the public programs during the duration of its opening.

 Guangzhou Opera House during Culture Chanel